coverclock/com-diag-hazer/README.md

 * proxy - receive UDP packets from the Base and forward to the Rover.
 * router - routes UDP packets received from a base to all rovers.
 * rover - configures and runs a UBX-ZED-F9P as a corrected rover.
-* rtktool - serves as Tumbleweed's point-to-multipoint datagram router.
 * station - runs a UBX-ZED-F9P with no additional configuration.
 * survey - configures and runs a UBX-ZED-F9P as a base in survey mode.
+* ubxval - converts a number into a UBX-usable form.

 ## Intertial Measurement Unit (Yodel)

-* ubxval - converts a number into a UBX-usable form.
 * vehicle - configures and runs a UBX-NEO-M8U with peruse and hups.

 ## Output Control